 PCC requires students to complete a computer skills placement test.
 The computer skills placement test is a short 25 multiple choice question test.
 This test was designed by the PCC Information Systems Technology Department to determine students' computer skills readiness.
 The computer skills placement test determines if a student will be required to take CIS-070-Fundamentals of Computing before enrolling in further computer courses.

 While there is no study guide for the computer skills placement test, since the test is designed to determine your current computer skills, students may refresh their computer skills by clicking on the links below:

 Placement Testing is administered by appointment only.
+Students should utilize the the PCC Online Scheduler below to schedule their appointment.
 Students should schedule their testing appointment ASAP upon receipt of their acceptance letter, since testing appointments are limited.
 Students who wait until summer, which is Testing's busy period, to schedule an appointment may find that all testing appointments are already booked.
 Students will NOT be able to register for classes until they complete their placement test.